 The problem is most sellers don’t and thus creates one of the largest mistakes a seller can make today… not-hyper personalizing the emails.
 The name of the game is to be human and this is one common sales engagement mistake reps should avoid.

-Sales and marketing research shows that 80% of people are more likely to do business with a company that sends personalized messages.
+The latest research done by LawnStarter shows that 90% of customers prefer working with companies that personalize customer service.
 So, whenever possible, take the time to truly find ways to engage with personalized messages..

 Lead with Value